Applications are now being accepted until Friday, September 29.

 - Mi’kmaq bands in Nova Scotia

-- registered non-profit or charitable organizations
+- registered non-profit or charitable organizations, including churches

 - municipalities or organizations wholly owned by a municipality

-- universities or community colleges
+- universities or Nova Scotia Community College

 Under ideal conditions, a well-sited solar array produces about 1,100 kWh every year for each kW of panels.
 If you constructed a 20 kW solar array, and sold your electricity for 25 cents per kWh, you would make around $5,500 each year from your utility.